-Vov information = Key information.
-For glossary and explanatory notes, see Appendix A. nk to further information, within this document or elsewhere.
-Policy consultation period December 2023 to January 2024 Policy determined on 28 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Rose Colpus-Fricker, Chief Operating Officer Amendments after determination Nose Colpus-i ficker, Offier Operating Officer Amendments after determination Department for Education school number 879-2003 Age range 4 to 11 primary school Early Years provision 1 From the age of 2 Type of school Academy Admissions authority Plymouth CAST Multi-Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 30 Priority for children to another setting 2 No Priority for children from another setting No Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to LA transport 3 Yes - if this is the nearest available school to home School uniform Yes Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
+Policy consultation period link to further information, within this document or elsewhere.
+9 November 2024 to 10 January 2025 Policy determined February 2025 Policy published on school website by 15 March 2025 Policy contact Rose Colpus-Fricker, Chief Operating Officer Amendments after determination Trees copus Friends, ernor operating ernos DfE school number 879-2003 Age range 4 to 11 primary school Early Years provision 1 From the age of 2 Type of school Academy Admission authority Plymouth CAST Multi-Academy Trust Normal round intake Reception PAN for 2026-27 30reduce to 20 Priority for children to another setting 2 No Priority for children from another setting No Designated religious character Catholic Church, Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Yes - priority for children living within 2 miles of school Entitlement to LA transport 3 Yes - if this is the nearest available school to home School uniform Yes Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below Yes - only to be used for children of school staff priority.
 See below Yes - only to be used for faith priority.
-See below When to apply, normal round admission 1 September 2024 to 15 January 2025.
-Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4 Decision 16 April 2026 When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision ·
+Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission

-1 All children must apply for admission to the school, including children at an Early Years setting.
+1 All children must apply for admission to the school.
+This includes children at any Early Years setting.

-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-3 Plymouth City Council will provide free school transport for Plymouth-resident children where the school is further than a walking distance of 2 miles.
-See Plymouth's Education Transport Policy_for full details or eligibility to school transport.
+3 The LA will provide free transport for eligible Plymouth-resident children where the primary or infant school is further than a walking distance of 2 miles.
+See Plymouth's Education Transport Policy for full details of eligibility.